niklasax/Beer_Analytics/README.md

 With the data accessible it is then read in directly to the python environment by incorporating the database connection in the machine learning notebook.

-## Database
-An AWS Postgres Database instance has been set up to allow for remote connections.

-Cleaned and transformed data is loaded into the respective schema of the database through connecting using the SQLaclemy Library.
-Inversly data can be read into python envorinmets for analyzing by querying the loaded data from the dtabase.